 |Ready Steady||Clockwork Oranges||Ember EMB S227|

+The Clockwork Oranges story is one of muddled photographs, mistaken identity, internet rumours and international confusion!
 Internet searches in 2007 indicated initially that the Clockwork Oranges were in reality Italian supergroup I Pooh, incognito.
-However, research by Michel Bands from Grenoble, France, provided solid evidence that this was a fallacy.
+However, research by Michel Bands from Grenoble, France, provided solid evidence that this was a fallacy, as has since been proved by input from members of the British band.

 "The facts as I understood them are that the Clockwork Oranges were formed in Great Britain and issued the single Ready Steady/After Tonight on Ember S 227.
 It was subsequently made available in the USA (Liberty 55.887) and in Germany with a picture sleeve (Columbia 23.226).
 Now this picture is depicting a different group, which some wise Italian fan recognized as being an early shot of the then newly-formed I Pooh.
 I suppose one way or another, this is the origin of the rumour.
 Furthermore, I also found reference to a Greek copy of the Clockwork Oranges single, labelled as 'The Clock Work Oranges', but with the picture sleeve showing a completely different group!